PARIS INTERNATIONAL

 Des fleurs pour Simone de Beauvoir

-by Carole Roussopoulos and Arlène Shale, 2007
+by Carole Roussopoulos et Arlène Shale, 2007

 VIDEO INSTALLATION